tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

     --set skuProfile.allocationStrategy=CapacityOptimized
 ```
 #### Change the VM Sizes
 You can use the following command to update the VM sizes specified in the `skuProfile`.
-In this scenario, we are updating the VM sizes to be Standard D2asv4, Standard D2asv5, and Standard D2sv5:
+In this scenario, we're updating the VM sizes to be Standard D2asv4, Standard D2asv5, and Standard D2sv5:

 ```azurecli-interactive
 az vmss update \